SNS&M Chemical Inventory

 - Chemical Entered into Database – all “tagged” chemicals are entered into a hard copy and electronic database.

-- Chemical Inventory Updated – inventory is updated annually and when the Laboratory Technician has been notified that a chemical has been moved to a new location.
+- Chemical Inventory Updated – inventory is updated annually and when a Laboratory Technician has been notified that a chemical has been moved to a new location.

 The current inventory stickers affixed to chemical containers are predominantly gray in color and have a black four-digit inventory number.
 Generally, chemicals received on or before May of 2006 have a sticker with a red stripe and are numbered 1-5000.
 Chemicals received after May of 2006 have a black stripe and are numbered 5001 or greater.
 Sample pictures of the inventory stickers are provided above.